umbrellaid/linux_my_personal_notes_and_thoughts/README.md

 #### Section 2 ####

-After that section this section I add an app from MELPA
+After that section this section I add apps from MELPA

 ``` emacs-lisp
 dotspacemacs-additional-packages '(